 Molecular Biology and Genetics (Late 20th Century)

-Molecular biology methods have been identified in the 1980s to clone genes associated with biosynthesis of flavonoids.
+Molecular biology methods were identified in the 1980s to clone genes associated with the biosynthesis of flavonoids.
 Significant discoveries came from the profiling of individual genes involved in specific enzymatic steps, thereby allowing a better understanding of how the production of flavonoids is regulated (Koes et al., 1994).

 Health Significance and Omics Methods (21st century)

 The application of omics technologies, for instance, genomics, transcriptomics, and metabolomics, has further elucidated the complexities of flavonoid biosynthesis, with clarifications about environmental stresses and their impact on the regulation of production in plant organisms.
-Beyond their health-promoting properties, the antioxidant and anti-inflammatory properties of flavonoids have been explored up to this date.
-This would, therefore, mean that the application of flavonoids in food products would be an immense source of health benefits and could even become a means of preventing oxidative stress that is reported as the leading cause of an organism's degeneration and death.
+Beyond their health-promoting properties, the antioxidant and anti-inflammatory properties of flavonoids have been explored to date.
+This would, therefore, mean that the application of flavonoids in food products would be an immense source of health benefits and could even become a means of preventing oxidative stress, which is reported as the leading cause of an organism's degeneration and death.

 6. Current Trends and Future Directions

-Continuing recent studies, the possible therapeutic effects of flavonoids on human health and interest behind sources of flavonoids in diets as well as their impact on chronic diseases have been addressed.
+Continuing recent studies, the possible therapeutic effects of flavonoids on human health and the interest behind sources of flavonoids in diets, as well as their impact on chronic diseases, have been addressed.
 Integration of systems biology approaches has opened new avenues into flavonoid metabolism and regulation.

 BIOSYNTHESIS OVERVIEW